Postgraduate Course: Data Protection and Information Privacy (LAWS11188)

 ||One essay of 5,000 words

 In addition students will have the opportunity to provide a piece of work for formative assessment.
-This will consist in a short essay of up to 1000 words in response to the question set.
-This question will be handed out in week 4 for return a few weeks later.
+This will comprise a note of up to 600 words in response the question set.
+This question will be handed out in week 4 for return in week 7.

 Feedback will comprise comments on the substantive question as well as the general approach to learning.